hakuhodo-technologies/scope-rl/rtbgym/README.md

 ## Contribution
 Any contributions to RTBGym are more than welcome!
-Please refer to [CONTRIBUTING.md](../CONTRIBUTING.md) for general guidelines how to contribute the project.
+Please refer to [CONTRIBUTING.md](../CONTRIBUTING.md) for general guidelines on how to contribute the project.

 ## License